CommonMCOBJ/cmc2obj/README.md

 # cmc2OBJ

 > [!WARNING]
-> Not intended for production use, it is solely for developers to use as a reference for the CommonMCOBJ spec
+> May be unstable as CommonMCOBJ changes

 cmc2OBJ is the reference implementation of the [CommonMCOBJ](https://github.com/CommonMCOBJ/CommonMCOBJ) spec.
-It is based on jmc2OBJ.
+It is based on jmc2OBJ and uses both Java and Kotlin (although we are moving towards Kotlin to make it easier for developers to use).

+Although cmc2OBJ is based off of jmc2OBJ and has many of its features, it's not intended to be a stable exporter, but rather serve as a reference implementation for exporter developers.

 ## Building
 cmc2OBJ uses mavon and can be built with the following command: